Pipelines

 t.groupby("user_id", "product_category") # composite group key.aggregate(**kwargs)

 Applies named aggregations.
-Each keyword argument becomes a field in the output dataset.
-The right-hand side is an aggregation operator:
+Each keyword argument becomes a field in the output dataset:

 .aggregate(